to-nexus/dex-contracts/docs-v1/README.md

 - [Disclaimer](#disclaimer)
 - [Technical Documentation](#technical-documentation)

-## 🎯 What is DEX V2?
+## 🎯 What is DEX V1?

-DEX V2 is a decentralized exchange protocol that allows users to trade tokens through an order book.
-Unlike automated market makers (AMMs), this DEX uses a traditional order book model where buy and sell orders are matched at specified prices.
+DEX V1 is the original version of a decentralized exchange protocol that allows users to trade tokens through an order book.
+It provides a simple and straightforward trading experience with a single fee rate per market.

 ### Key Highlights

-- **Order Book Trading**: Buy and sell orders are matched through an order book, giving you control over your trade prices
+- **Order Book Trading**: Buy and sell orders are matched through an order book
-- **Flexible Fee Structure**: Each market can have different fee rates for makers and takers
+- **Simple Fee Structure**: Each market uses a single fee rate for all trades
-- **Multiple Markets**: Multiple markets can exist for the same quote token, each with different fee policies
+- **One Market per Quote Token**: Each quote token can have exactly one market
 - **Native CROSS Support**: Use Cross Chain's native CROSS coin directly without manual wrapping

 ## ✨ Key Features